Lake Myvatn - Winter Excursion

 After a short stop by Grjotagja we drive east over the Namaskard mountain pass to the Krafla caldera.
 Along the way we pass a 60- MW geothermal power station that partly supplies the town of Akureyri with electricity.
 We visit the explosion crater of Viti (Hell) but its formation marked the beginning of the great Myvatn Fires in 1724.
 From Viti there is a good view to the geothermal zone of Leirhnjukur and the lava field formed in the Krafla Fires.

 Next we explore the fumarole fields of Hverarond (Namaskard) where ground water is heated by an underground magma intrusion.
 Sulphur deposits are brought to the surface and the area is characterized by a strong smell of sulphur.
 After a short walk around the fumaroles we head for the final destination of the tour, the Myvatn Nature Baths, where visitors get the chance to bathe in the silky smooth geothermal water.
-After the stop in the nature baths we drive back to Akureyri where estimated arrival time is around 17:00.
+After the stop in the nature baths we drive back to Akureyri where estimated arrival time is between 16:00-17:00.

 The Lake Myvatn Excursion is also available in summer.
 Click here for more